-I am Associate Professor/Reader in English literature at the Department of Language Studies.
+I am Associate Professor/Reader in English literature.
 From 2016 I am also Director of Studies at the PhD level.

 Teaching and Supervision

 I teach predominantly literature and cultural studies at all levels, from undergraduate to postgraduate.
 At present, I am the main supervisor for PhD candidates Eva Wijman and Nuno Marques, and co-supervisor for Spoke Wintersparv.
 Previous supervision: Tove Solander (PhD degree in March 2015), Julia Pennlert (Department of culture and media studies, PhD degree in February 2018) and Anette Svensson (co-supervision; PhD degree in March 20120).